Lochwert History, Family Crest & Coats of Arms

 Early History of the Lochwert family

-Another 179 words (13 lines of text) are included under the topic Early Lochwert History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lochwert research.
+Another 90 words (6 lines of text) are included under the topic Early Lochwert History in all our PDF Extended History products and printed products wherever possible.

 Lochwert Spelling Variations